 Chondrosarcoma typically develops in the hips, shoulders, and pelvis and affects middle-aged people and older adults.

-How To Detect Bone Cancer
+How Is Bone Cancer Diagnosed?

 What Else Causes Bone Pain?